ParexChain/parex/README.md

-### Where is the Docker Mount Volume Located in Windows OS?
+### How to Run ParexChain Container in Windows OS?
 Mount folder is located under:

 1. install Docker Desktop